vighneshiyer/vighneshiyer.com/content/research/philosophy/01-engineered_vs_natural_systems.md

 - The system produced by the gods has some natural variation and noise, which the components (abstractions), humans, can leverage, leading to free will
   - https://en.wikipedia.org/wiki/Simulation_hypothesis

+- Natural systems
+  - There is only THE natural system (perhaps?)
+  - We can model (i.e. simulate) other natural systems (but those end up engineered)

 ## Engineered Systems

 - An engineered system is that which moves from the abstract to the physical, this even applies to software